 Due to the nature of the WRN series recorder being a computer running Linux, you are required to update the operating system from time to time.
-This article details steps on how to accomplish this update, if Hanwha Techwin America releases any updates for this model recorder, they will be through an ISO that has the drivers and updates contained within that ISO, this would necessitate a re-image of the Linux OS on this recorder.
+This article details steps to accomplish this update; if Hanwha Techwin America releases any updates for this model recorder, they will be through an ISO that has the drivers and updates contained within that ISO; this would necessitate a re-image of the Linux OS on this recorder.
 These instructions will walk you through that process.

 If you use a smaller drive, the process will fail with an error.

-This process will reformat your thumb drive and erase all the data stored on it.
+This process will reformat your USB drive and erase all the data stored on it.

 We recommend using a brand new thumb drive for this process.

-If a new thumb drive is not available, we recommend copying off all data on the drive
+If a new USB drive is unavailable, copy off all data from the drive

 before performing the steps below.